Karl Lawton

-Karl Lawton (born 29 November 1995) is an Australian professional rugby league footballer who plays as a and forward for the North Queensland Cowboys in the NRL.
+Karl Lawton (born 29 November 1995) is an Australian professional rugby league footballer who plays as a or for Hull Kingston Rovers in the Super League.

 He previously played for the Gold Coast Titans and the New Zealand Warriors in the NRL.

 Background

 Lawton was born in Murwillumbah, New South Wales, Australia.
 He is the younger brother of former Titans player Kayne Lawton.

 Lawton played his junior rugby league for the Bilambil Jets, Tweed Coast Raiders and Burleigh Bears, before being signed by the Gold Coast Titans.

 Playing career

 Early career

 In 2014 and 2015, Lawton played for the Gold Coast Titans' NYC team.
 On 5 May 2015, he re-signed with the Titans on a 2-year contract to the end of 2017.
 On 8 July 2015, he played for the Queensland under-20s team against the New South Wales under-20s team.

 2016

 In 2016, Lawton graduated to the Titans' Queensland Cup team, Tweed Heads Seagulls.
 In Round 17 of the 2016 NRL season, he made his NRL debut for the Titans against the New Zealand Warriors.
 Joining his brother Kayne Lawton as a first-grade player, they became the first set of brothers to play for the Titans at NRL level.
 His debut was cut short however, as he suffered a severe leg injury seven minutes into the second half.

 In September 2016, Lawton was arrested and charged with assault and destruction of property over an alleged family dispute.
 The charges were later dropped and Lawton was cleared.